AhmedBenAbdallahDev/auberon/README.md

 # Run the development server
 npm run dev

-# Open http://localhost:3000 in your browser to view the project
+# Open http://localhost:3000 in your browser
 ```